NON-SPACE ODYSSEY VOL. 1

 He gave my hands a squeeze and then followed the Astronaut out of the train car.
 I crumpled up his stupid letter because I didn’t want to understand his madness.
 I wound it back in the palm of my hand, but my body froze.
 My limbs shook.
-I dropped to the floor as a single sob pushed out.
+I dropped to the floor as a single sob pushed its way out.
 That was all I allowed myself.
 I smoothed out his letter and stored it away in the pocket of my skirt.

 As I hustled to regroup with the others, a shrill scream assaulted my ears.
 I had only heard that shriek once before, but I knew who it belonged to.

 Silly Girls Do Not Play Well with Others

 I ran to the head of the train, toward the desperate sounds of Hattie.
 Pushing into the next train car, I was stunned to see Hattie restrained.
 She flopped helplessly on the ground, tied at her wrists and ankles.
 An Astronaut was hauling her closer, dragging her across the flattened brown carpet.
 The Astronaut didn’t seem agitated.
 My defect was actually my protection at the moment.